UPCBarcelonaTech/green_apr/README.md

-# Appendix of paper: Energy Consumption of Automated Program Repair: From Search-based to Large Language Model-based Repair Tools
+# Appendix of paper: An Empirical Study on the Sustainability Face of Automated Program Repair Tools

 ## Summary